-RCM and RCI do not own any Shares directly.
+RCM and RCI do not own any shares of common stock directly.
 RCI is the general partner of RCILP.
 Pursuant to an investment management agreement, RCM maintains investment and voting power with respect to the securities held or controlled by RCI.
 Wayne Holman, an individual, controls RCM.
-By reason of the provisions of Rule 13d-3 of the Securities Exchange Act of 1934, as amended, RCM and RCI may be deemed to own beneficially all of the Shares (constituting approximately 8.3% of the shares outstanding).
+By reason of the provisions of Rule 13d-3 of the Exchange Act, RCM and RCI may be deemed to own beneficially all of the shares of common stock (constituting approximately 6.3% of the shares outstanding).
 Each of RCM and RCI disclaim beneficial ownership of any of the securities.